maybebyte/anthesis/why-openbsd.md

 [![The OpenBSD logo with the mascot, Puffy the pufferfish, above it.](/images/openbsd-logo.png "Puffy is one of my favorite mascots.")](/images/openbsd-logo.png)

 Formerly, my thoughts on [OpenBSD](https://www.openbsd.org/) were scattered around my website.
-I'd allude to its strengths when needed;
+I'd allude to its strengths when needed.
-however, that approach made my argumentation feel disjointed as a result.
+However, that approach made my argumentation feel disjointed as a result.
 Overall, it seems more sensible to have a central place to talk about these things that can be linked to from elsewhere.